The-Bioinformatics-Group/Pseudomonas_RNA_seq/README.md

 I didn't use the newest Trinity version.
 (Why again???)

-### Assembly evaluation

-* Read content

-Count the number of paired-end reads that properly map to the transcriptome assembly.
-Some transcripts may be fragmented or short and only one fragment read of a pair may align.
-Using bowtie to	align each fragment to the transcriptome.
-Use alignment statistics to count all reads mapping back to the assembly.

 # De novo Assembly 2 (11.04.2016)

 I forgot to specify the flag for strand specific data (FR).
 Repeat the first de_novo assembly (4.04.2016).
 Except the SS_lib_type flag, same settings.
 Keeping the first assembly to compare them.
 Strand specificy was achieved by Illumina TrueSeq Library preperation. dTTP is replaced by dUTP in the Second Strand Marking Mix (SMM).
 Incorporation of dUTP in the second strain quenches the 2. strain during amplificiation (polymerase can't incorporate past this nucleotide).
 Using this protocol means that the strand orientation is RF (reverse forward).
 This option was used for the SS_lib_type flag.

-# Reference based Assembly using Trinity (11.04.2016)
+# Reference based Assembly using Trinity (18.04.2016)

 ### Finding the best reference genome
 Unfortunatly there was no infomation about closly related strains to Berlin 33/2.